About Field Sites

 NEON Site Establishment

-Plot establishment for UKFS was completed in 2014 and terrestrial sampling began in February 2016.
+Plot establishment for the UKFS site was completed in 2014 and terrestrial sampling began in February 2016.
 The distributed plots were allocated according to a spatially balanced and stratified-random design.
 The 2006 National Land Cover Database (NLCD) was selected for stratification because of the consistent and comparable data availability across the United States.
 The tower, which stands 32.5 m (106 ft.) and has six instrument levels, began sampling in August 2016.
 The tower plots were allocated according to a spatially balanced design in and around the NEON tower airshed.

 Terrestrial Observation System (TOS) Site Characterization Report: Domain 06 NEON.DOC.003890vB